madfam-io/plinto/claudedocs/implementation-reports/strategic-market-positioning-audit-nov17-2025.md

 ### 1.1 Audit: Synchronous Database Integration

-**Success Metric**: *"Plinto writes directly to your database.
+**Success Metric**: *"Janua writes directly to your database.
 No asynchronous webhooks, no data sync failures."*

 #### Evidence